tsackton/taelgar/Campaigns/Dunmari Frontier/Treasure/Merfolk Quest Treasure.md

 - A strange swirling silvery crystal on a necklace, returned to Tilly.
 ## From Buruli's Body

-- He is wearing a cloak made of some kind of billowing kelp fronds woven into fabric, magical (Cloak of Protection) (taken by Wellby)
+- He is wearing a cloak made of some kind of billowing kelp fronds woven into fabric, magical (Cloak of Protection) (Wellby)
 - He wears an elaborate amulet around his neck.
-It is like the others you've found, but far more elaborate, made of ivory and gold, decorated with sapphires. %%SECRET[7]%%(Party treasure)
+It is like the others you've found, but far more elaborate, made of ivory and gold, decorated with sapphires. %%SECRET[7]%%
 - He wears a tiara made of silver, looking like tentacles wrapped in a circle, and decorated with smoky black gems.
 (Helm of Telepathy) (given to Amil)
-- Wears three silver armbands, each finely worked and decorated with pearls. %%SECRET[8]%% (Party treasure)
+- Wears three silver armbands, each finely worked and decorated with pearls. %%SECRET[8]%%
 - One ring, a strange shadowy thing that looks like the currents of the ocean depths in solid form.
 (Ring of Shadows) (given to Faldrak)